Nuclear Energy Engineering Technology

 - Calculus I (MAT-231) prior to Calculus II (MAT-232)

 - Physics I with Lab (PHY-115) prior to Physics II with Lab (PHY-116) and prior to Nuclear Physics for Technology (NUC-303)

 - Required the general educations courses or equivalent transfer courses prerequisites:

 Note: Other General Education, Free Electives and Nuclear Elective courses can be taken as determined by student and approved by advisement.

-Required the BSAST in Nuclear Energy Engineering Technology area of study courses or equivalent transfer courses prerequisites:
+Required Nuclear Energy Engineering Technology area of study courses or equivalent transfer courses prerequisites: